|BUST UP YOUR BUDDIES||Super Smash Bros. Ultimate||SEE IT||

-- Best for short trips on public transit: Puyo Puyo Tetris 2
+- For short trips on public transit: Puyo Puyo Tetris 2

-- Best for a long layover or flight: Fire Emblem: Three Houses
+- For a long layover or flight: Fire Emblem: Three Houses

-- Best for the backseat for a few hours: Hades
+- For the backseat for a few hours: Hades

-- Best for killing time in line with friends: Super Smash Bros.
+- For killing time in line with friends: Super Smash Bros.
 Ultimate

-- Best for babysitting your friend’s kids: Stardew Valley
+- For babysitting your friend’s kids: Stardew Valley

-- Best for Sitting on a bench in the park: Mario Golf: Super Rush
+- For sitting on a bench in the park: Mario Golf: Super Rush